-CHM 3400-10976: Physical Chemistry (for the Biosciences)
+CHM 3400-11291: Physical Chemistry (for the Biosciences)

-Spring Semester 2020 (3 credits)
+Spring Semester 2022 (3 credits)

-Instructor: David Wei, 311D Chemistry Lab Building (CLB), wei@chem.ufl.edu, 352-392-2050 Lectures: M, W, F 3 rd period (9:35 AM-10:25 AM) LEI 0207 Office hours: M(10:30-11:20 AM), F(10:30-11:20 AM) or by appointment, CLB 311D TA: Jiawei Huang, jiaweihuang@chem.ufl.edu Office Hours: T(5:00-6:00 PM) and Th(4:00-5:00 PM), CLB 313 Chamara Gunaratne, gunaratnec@ufl.edu Office Hours: W(2:00-3:00 PM) and F(2:00-3:00 PM), CLB 311 round table outside of my office Aims: To provide students with a solid understanding of the concepts of physical chemistry and their application to chemical and biological systems.
+Instructor: David Wei, 311D Chemistry Lab Building (CLB), wei@chem.ufl.edu, 352-392-2050 Lectures: M, W, F 3 rd period (9:35 AM-10:25 AM) Location: LEI207 Wearing mask is highly recommended.
+Office hours: M(10:30-11:30 AM), F(10:30-11:30 AM) or by appointment Location: CLB311D Wearing mask and social distance are required.
+Zoom link: please see Canvas.
+Meeting ID: TBD Passcode: LEI207 Aims: To provide students with a solid understanding of the concepts of physical chemistry and their application to chemical and biological systems.
 Textbook: Physical Chemistry for the Biosciences, by Raymond Chang; University Science Books, Sausalito, CA. ISBN #1-891389-33-5.
 Homework: Problem sets will be made available throughout the semester, which will be graded.
 Assignments should be hand-written or printed and turned in before class on the due date .
 Please write your name and UFID clearly on each page.
-Exams: The course consists of three in-class exams during the semester as well as a comprehensive final.
+Exams: The course consists of three in-class practice exams during the semester as well as a comprehensive final.
 The exams will cover homework problems and will emphasize understanding of the lecture materials and problem solving.
 All exams will be closed book .
 Only for the final exam: you can bring one hand-written letter-size sheet with your own notes with formula etc. that aid understanding of the course.
-Exam I: Fri.
-Jan 31 in class Exam II: Fri.
+Exam II: Fri.
 Feb.
-28 in class Exam III: Fri.
+4 in class Exam III: Fri.
+Mar.
+4 in class Exam III: Fri.
 Apr.
-3 in class

-Final comprehensive exam : Tuesday April 28 7:30-9:30 AM, LEI 0207.
-Grading: The in-class exams are worth 100 points.
-You are allowed to choose two higher scores to be counted in your final grade.
-The final comprehensive exam is worth 200 pts.
-The total points for homework are 80 pts: each one is worth maximum point if turned in on time, and late submission will incur a 2 pts deduction per day.
-The assignments will also be graded for content.
-In addition, there will be 20 pts for in-class quizzes.
-The total number of the in-class quiz are 12 and 10 will be counted for your final grade (you are allowed to miss 2).
-Total = 200 + 200 + 80+ 20 = 500 points A: 450 - 500 A-: 420 - 449 B+: 390 - 419 B: 360 - 389 B-: 340 - 359 C+: 320 - 339 C: 300 - 319 C-: 280 - 299 D+: 265 - 279 D: 250 - 264 E: 249 and below Course policies: Attendance will not be recorded, but participation in lectures and demonstration periods is important in assimilating the course material and there will be in-class quiz that counts 20 points for your final score.
+8 in class Final comprehensive exam: Tuesday April 26 12:20-2:30 PM, LEI207.

+Grading: The final comprehensive exam is worth 220 pts.
+The total points for

+homework are 80 pts: each one is worth maximum point if turned in on

+time, and late submission will incur a 2 pts deduction per day.
+The

+assignments will also be graded for content.

+Total = 220 + 80 = 300 points

+Proposed Grade Levels:

+A: 270 - 300

+A-: 252 - 269

+B+: 234 - 251

+B-: 204 - 215 C+: 192 - 203 C: 180 - 191 C-: 168 - 179 D+: 159 - 167 D: 150 - 158

+B:

+E: 149 and below

+Course policies:

+Attendance will not be recorded, but participation in lectures and demonstration periods is important in assimilating the course material.
 Since exams are during normal class hours, make-up exams are granted solely at the discretion of the instructor.
 Any request for make-up exams should have a legitimate excuse, and be made to Dr. Wei no later than 1 week prior to the exam date.
-Students should also familiarize themselves with the UF Student Honor Code posted on the web at www.chem.ufl.edu/~itl/honor.html .
+Students should also familiarize themselves with the UF web Student Honor Code posted on the www.chem.ufl.edu/~itl/honor.html.
 Students with disabilities must first register with the Dean of Students Office; the Dean of the Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.